Intuity/intuity.github.io/content/post/bet-the-compute-farm/index.md

 mount up and each step in the process can require huge CPU, RAM, and storage requirements.

-Focussing in on one workload, a number of vendor tools offer synthesis, PnR, timing, and power analysis in an integrated workflow.
-As both the tools and technologies are protected by strict NDAs, the numbers here must be deliberately
+## Focussing on Workloads

-vague:
+A number of vendor tools offer synthesis, PnR, timing, and power analysis in an integrated workflow.
+As both the tools and technologies are protected by strict NDAs, the numbers here must be deliberately vague:

  * Modern process design kits (PDKs) require around a terabyte of disk space, and must be kept on fast, networked storage to avoid bottlenecking down jobs